← Back

 Your funds are safe by design

 Staking on Solana is non-custodial.
-Solya — like any validator on the network — has no access to your wallet or staked SOL.
+Solya, like any validator on the network, has no access to your wallet or staked SOL.
 The Solana protocol handles reward distribution automatically at the end of each epoch.
-You can unstake at any time; funds become available once the current epoch closes, typically within 2–3 days.
+You can unstake at any time; funds become available once the current epoch closes, typically within 2 to 3 days.

 Infrastructure

-The node runs on dedicated hardware in São Paulo, Brazil (Vultr/Edgevana, AS20473) — a deliberate location choice for Solana's geographic decentralization.
+The node runs on dedicated hardware in Singapore (Vultr/Edgevana, AS20473), following nearly a year of operation in São Paulo, Brazil (June 2025 to May 2026).
+The move to Singapore happened in May 2026 when Jito's BAM rollout did not reach São Paulo in time.
 The server is hardened, access is restricted to key-based authentication, and the validator client follows Anza and Solana Foundation release guidance.

 The node is connected to DoubleZero for filtered, low-latency validator communication, and runs the Jito BAM client for verifiable, tamper-resistant transaction scheduling.